Masonry (retaining) Walls

 Most Popular Masonry (retaining) Walls Materials

-Concrete: The concrete block walling system have a stylish appearance.
+Concrete: The concrete block walling system has a stylish appearance.

 Concrete with Stone Veneer: The pros and cons of these walls are similar to concrete.
 However, the wall is a bit longer to build but you have to pour the concrete and allow it to settle before constructing the stone veneer.
 The wall will look like a through-and-through stone after completion.

-Pre-Case Stackable Block: This material provides a similar elegance to pavers with a symmetry of the equal sized and finished blocks and even look.
-Building these walls is relatively easy and are the best when you need some curves.
+Pre-Case Stackable Block: This material provides a similar elegance to pavers with asymmetry of the equal-sized and finished blocks and even look.
+Building these walls is relatively easy and is best when you need some curves.

 Boulders: This is an excellent addition to the colonial or mid-century yard scape.
 You need heavy equipment to install these walls.

 Timber; You can use some hardwoods, treated pine, and railway ties on your retaining walls.
 Wood can be stunning as long as you set it well.
-However, it can not last for long because of decay and hence you have to treat your wood before using.
+However, it can not last for long because of decay and hence you have to treat your wood before using it.